Note: Option values may be created and pattern matched. Most sugar is not working.

 Notice that the type specifies a question mark before the integer type.
 The question mark signifies this is an Option type.
 It is a syntactic abbreviation for Option[i32].

-The value of 5 is automatically coerced into its nullable integer equivalent.
+The value of 5 is automatically coerced into its optional integer equivalent.
 It would also be possible to specify this explicitly using Some[i32] or its shorter inferred version: Some.

-Again, Null is an inferred abbreviation for Null[i32].
+Again, None is an inferred abbreviation for None[i32].
 The abbreviation is only possible when the context makes it clear what sort of Option type we are working with.
 Thus, this is ambiguous and therefore an error:

-mut maybeInt = Null // **ERROR**: nullable what?
+mut maybeInt = None // **ERROR**: What type does the Option wrap?

-Nullable References Nullable references are optimized so they take no more space than regular references.
-The Null reference value is just a non-addressable address (typically, 0).
+Option References Option references are optimized so they take no more space than regular references.
+The None reference value is just a non-addressable address (typically, 0).

-We cannot work with a nullable value in the same way we would a value of its enclosed type.
-Imagine trying to add some number to a nullable integer (for example: maybeInt + 4).
-How should it perform the addition when maybeInt is Null?
+We cannot work with an Option value in the same way we would a value of its enclosed type.
+Imagine trying to add some number to a optional integer (for example: maybeInt + 4).
+How should it perform the addition when maybeInt is None?
 In the face of this uncertainty, the compiler views it as unsafe and will emit an error.

-To safely work with a nullable value, it must first be unwrapped.
-This means performing pattern matching on the nullable value to determine whether it holds a value or Null.
+To safely work with a optional value, it must first be unwrapped.
+This means performing pattern matching on the optional value to determine whether it holds a value or None.
 Based on which it is, we can then act one way in one case and another way otherwise.

 Explicit pattern matching is versatile enough to handle any unwrap-and-act scenario, but the resulting code may be undesirably verbose.
-Several operators offer succinct ways to work with nullable values.
+Several operators offer succinct ways to work with optional values.

-One approach is to expect the value to not be Null, and treat it as an exception if it is.
-To handle a nullable value this way, follow the nullable value with the ? operator.
+One approach is to expect the value to not be None, and treat it as an exception if it is.
+To handle a optional value this way, follow the optional value with the ? operator.

 imm val = maybeInt?

-If maybeInt is not Null, then val will be the unwrapped integer value inside.
+If maybeInt is not None, then val will be the unwrapped integer value inside.

-An exception will be thrown if maybeInt is Null.
-This exception can be caught and handled if a catch null handler is provided.
+An exception will be thrown if maybeInt is None.
+This exception can be caught and handled if a catch None handler is provided.
 If one is not specified, the exception will panic.

-An alternative approach to unwrapping involves specifying a default value use when the nullable value is Null.
+An alternative approach to unwrapping involves specifying a default value use when the optional value is None.
 This form of unwrapping uses the or operator:

 imm val = (maybeInt or 0) * scale

-val will use the value of maybeInt if it is not null.
+val will use the value of maybeInt if it is not None.
 Otherwise it will use 0.

-The value to the right of the operator cannot be a nullable type, and its type must match that of the wrapped type for the nullable value on the left.
-The expression for the default value will only be evaluated when the nullable value is Null.
+The value to the right of the operator cannot be a optional type, and its type must match that of the wrapped type for the optional value on the left.
+The expression for the default value will only be evaluated when the optional value is None.

-A third operator applies when we want to perform some operation on a nullable value when it is not Null, but evaluate to Null when it is.
+A third operator applies when we want to perform some operation on a optional value when it is not None, but evaluate to None when it is.
 This approach uses the ?. operator, a variation of the dot operator used to perform methods or access fields:

 imm x = maybePoint?.dist()

-If maybePoint is not Null, then x is a nullable value that wraps the calculated distance of that point.
-However, if maybePoint is Null, then x will also be Null.
-In effect, we are performing a method or accessing a field if it is safe to do so, and propagating Null otherwise.
-Unlike the previous two operators, the result of using ?. is always a nullable value.
+If maybePoint is not None, then x is a optional value that wraps the calculated distance of that point.
+However, if maybePoint is None, then x will also be None.
+In effect, we are performing a method or accessing a field if it is safe to do so, and propagating None otherwise.
+Unlike the previous two operators, the result of using ?. is always a optional value.

-This operator may also appear on the left hand side of an assignment statement, and will bypass the assignment altogether if the nullable value is Null.
+This operator may also appear on the left hand side of an assignment statement, and will bypass the assignment altogether if the optional value is None.

 Conditional Variable Specialization

-Suppose we have a nullable value stored in a variable, and we just want to check whether it is not Null only once.
-If it is not Null, we want to be able to work with its unwrapped value using the same variable name without having to constantly reaffirm it is not Null.
+Suppose we have a optional value stored in a variable, and we just want to check whether it is not None only once.
+If it is not None, we want to be able to work with its unwrapped value using the same variable name without having to constantly reaffirm it is not None.
 This is surprisingly easy to accomplish:

 if maybePoint: imm x = maybePoint.x imm y = maybePoint.y imm dist = maybePoint.dist

-When a nullable value is used in a conditional expression, it evaluates as false if Null and true otherwise.
-So, the above block will be performed whenever maybePoint is not Null.
-When this not Null check is using a variable, as it is in this case, a local immutable shadow of that variable is implicitly created at the top of the block which contains a copy of the unwrapped value inside maybePoint.
+When an optional value is used in a conditional expression, it evaluates as false if None and true otherwise.
+So, the above block will be performed whenever maybePoint is not None.
+When this not None check is using a variable, as it is in this case, a local immutable shadow of that variable is implicitly created at the top of the block which contains a copy of the unwrapped value inside maybePoint.
 Since this shadow variable contains an unwrapped value, it can be directly used within that block as a Point value.
 The use of this technique means, however, that the original variable is not accessible nor mutable within the block.

 As an extension of this principle, if the conditional expression follows such a check with additional conditions after the and operator, the shadow variable may also be used in the remaining condition: